li9com/learn-openshift/lab01-lab-environment-overview/README.md

 docker-1.13.1-84.git07f3374.el7.centos.x86_64
 ```

-Note! it is expected that docker and origin-clients packages are installed
+Note!
+It is expected that docker and origin-clients packages are installed.

 - Check cluster status